OSGeo/gdal/gdal/doc/source/drivers/vector/vfk.rst

 VFK - Czech Cadastral Exchange Data Format
 ==========================================

+.. shortname:: VFK

 This driver reads VFK files, i.e. data in the *Czech cadastral exchange data format*.
 The VFK file is recognized as an datasource with zero or more layers.

-Note: starting with GDAL 1.10, the driver is compiled only if GDAL is *built with SQLite support*.
+The driver is compiled only if GDAL is *built with SQLite support*.

 Points are represented as wkbPoints, lines and boundaries as wkbLineStrings and areas as wkbPolygons. wkbMulti\* features are not